felleslosninger/github-actions/publish-release-notes/README.md

 This GitHub Action automates the process of publishing release notes to a repository based on specified inputs.
-It extracts release notes from the provided input and, if conditions are met, publishes them to the designated repository.
-Additionally, it dispatches events for updating the changelog.
+It extracts release notes from the provided input and, if conditions are met, it dispatches events for updating the release notes.

 ## Author